tabulate/tabulate/README.md

    as [PHPmyAdmin](http://www.phpmyadmin.net) or [MySQL Workbench](http://mysqlworkbench.org/).
 5. Browse to the Tabulate overview page via the main menu in the WordPress admin interface.

+### Upgrading

+When upgrading, please *deactivate* and then *reactivate* the plugin.
+This will ensure that all required database updates are carried out (but will avoid the overhead of checking whether these are required on every Tabulate page load).

 ## Frequently Asked Questions